Call-for-Code-for-Racial-Justice/TakeTwo/README.md

 To run with CouchDB, you will need to deploy a CouchDB docker image either locally or on a Kubernetes cluster.

-There is a front-end HTML page that serves and example text editor.
+There is a front-end HTML page that serves as an example text editor.

 ## Diagrams